-Last week I got a message from a co-worker with an image attached.
+Last week I got a message from my dad (who works with me at a client) with an image attached.

 I asked him to unplug it, store it in a safe location, take photos of all parts and to make an image from the SD card (since I mostly work remote).
 I have worked on many Raspberry Pi projects and I felt confident I could find out what it does.